Four days in Singapore is an ideal amount of time to spend in this country.

 The Mass Rapid Transit (MRT) will get you around the entire country in one hour or less.
 It’s a convenient and affordable way to travel around Singapore.
 For a copy of the Singapore MRT map, click here.

-Tip: Buy the Singapore Tourist Pass
+Tip #1: Buy the Singapore Tourist Pass

 No need to worry about buying single rides each time as you use your card to enter/leave the MRT or bus.
 It’s a huge time saver when you’re on the go.

-At the end of your trip, return your STP within 6 days of first issue date at selected Transitlink Ticket offices to get a refund for the rental fee on your card.
+At the end of your trip, return your STP within 5 days of the first issue date at any Transitlink Ticket office to get a refund for the rental fee on your card.
 If you keep the STP, the card will convert to a normal EZ-link card and you can add funds to it on a return trip.

 You may be wondering what about the fourth day in Singapore?
 We paid for the MRT rides as the STP expired.
-When buying the single rides, don’t forget to reuse your ticket.
+When buying single rides, don’t forget to reuse your ticket.
 Every 3rd and 6th ride has a $.10 discount.

 Cost: 1 day (20 SGD / $14.55 USD), 2 days (26 SGD / $19 USD), 3 days (30 SGD / $21.80 USD) + 10 SGD ($7.30 USD) refundable rental deposit for the card

 Tip #2: Use your credit card, debit card, or mobile phone for payment (NEW!)

 Many train systems tend to use cash to purchase tickets or add funds to the transit card.
 Yet, there is a new system in place to ride Singaporean MRT and buses.

 You can use your credit card, debit card, or mobile phone to tap the MRT fare gate or card reader when entering the MRT or bus, and tap the same card again when leaving.
 Your card will automatically get charged.
 It’s so easy!
 Read more here.